Control Plane Installation

 Operator extended configuration

-The TSB operator related resources like the deployment, the service or the service account can be extended using the following optional properties:
+This is an optional field.
+You can customize TSB operator related resources like the deployment, the service or the service account using the following optional properties:

 |Affinity configuration for the pod|